 Do Taxis in Berlin take credit cards?

-This is a difficult question – at least at the moment (2015) it still is.
+This is a difficult question – at least at the moment it still is.
 Most, if not all Berlin Taxi drivers will appreciate cash.
 And chances are that actually many Taxi drivers still prefer to take cash, even if they take credit cards.
-And paying cash is actually cheaper: you’ll have to pay an extra fee of 1.50 Euro for credit card payments.
+And paying cash might actually also be cheaper: in 2015 you would have to pay an extra fee of 1.50 Euro for credit card payments.
+Today (2022) there should be no extra fee – but i am not 100% sure about this.
 So checking your wallet before stopping a cab will help you avoiding unpleasant complications.
-And a taxi ride to the next ATM machine might be a bit expensive.
+And an extra taxi ride to the nearest ATM machine might be avoidable.

 Updates: in January 2015 Detlev Fruetel, head of the Berlin-Brandenburg taxi association announced, that an agreement is about to be signed that should make it possible to use credit cards in all Berlin (and Brandenburg) Taxis by the end of 2015.
 Read the full story over here: www.thelocal.de/20150105/finally-berlin-taxis-to-take-plastic